Mayakovskaya (Moscow Metro)

-Mayakovskaya (Маяковская), is a Moscow Metro station on the Zamoskvoretskaya Line, in the Tverskoy District of central Moscow.
+Mayakovskaya (Маяковская), is a Moscow Metro station on the Zamoskvoretskaya Line, in the Tverskoy District of central Moscow, Russia.

 The name as well as the design is a reference to Futurism and its prominent Russian exponent Vladimir Mayakovsky.
-Considered to be one of the most beautiful in the system, it is a fine example of pre-World War II Stalinist Architecture and one of the most famous Metro stations in the world.
+Considered to be one of the most beautiful stations in the system, it is a fine example of pre-World War II Stalinist Architecture and one of the most famous Metro stations in the world.
 It is best known for its 34 ceiling mosaics depicting "24 Hours in the Land of the Soviets."
 During World War II, it was used as a command post for Moscow's anti-aircraft regiment.

 History

 The station was built as part of the second stage of the Moscow Metro expansion, opening on 11 September 1938.
 If the first stage was more focused on the building of the system itself, both architecturally and in terms of the engineering, the stations appear modest in comparison to those that the second stage brought to the system.
 For the first time in the world, instead of having the traditional three-neath pylon station layout, the engineers were able to overlap the vault space and support it with two colonnades, one on each side.
 This gave birth to a new Deep column station type design, and Mayakovskaya was the first station to show this.

 Located 33 meters beneath the surface, the station became famous during World War II when an air raid shelter was located in the station.
 On the anniversary of the October Revolution, on 7 November 1941, Joseph Stalin addressed a mass assembly of party leaders and ordinary Muscovites in the central hall of the station.
 During World War II, Stalin took residence in this place.

 At the 1939 New York World's Fair the Soviet Pavilion included a life-size showcase copy of this station, whose designer Alexey Dushkin was awarded Grand Prize of the 1939 World's Fair.